-To tackle this question a new partnership amongst a group of governance experts, led by Dr Peter JS Jones (Dept of Geography, University College London), in collaboration with Dr Elizabeth De Santo, Dr Wanfei Qiu, and MPA planners and managers, was established to analyse MPA case studies and develop guidance on governing MPAs in seas under national jurisdiction.
+This project involves a new partnership amongst a group of governance experts, led by Dr Peter JS Jones (Dept of Geography, University College London), in collaboration with Dr Elizabeth De Santo, Dr Wanfei Qiu, and MPA planners and managers, in collaboration with and initial funding from UNEP.
+It was established to analyse MPA case studies and develop guidance on governing MPAs in seas under national jurisdiction.
 20 MPA case study from around the world have been brought together in the preliminary phase and subjected to detailed analysis employing a new governance analysis framework, ‘deconstructing’ the complexities of MPA governance (MPAG) employing 36 incentives from five categories.
-The report below describes the findings of this work.
+The book describes the findings of this work.
 It is intended to provide a foundation for further discussion and learning, employing the governance analysis framework in different contexts, and to provide a preliminary resource for MPA managers to consider how different incentives might be combined to support the governance of their MPA.

 - Comprehensive and positive review of book by Bob Earll: "This book does the rare thing of putting the social into the socio-ecology of protected areas and provides valuable insights into natural resource management in general...
 This is a very significant book providing clarity of structure, evidence and insight into the neglected area of social science and marine protected areas.
 This insight has a value way beyond MPAs, to marine conservation and environmental issues in general"